“Such a one-sided friendship we’ve got,” she smiled, taking another sip of her drink.

 “We could be.”

-“But first, what do you know about me so far, really?”
+“But first, what do you know about me, really?”

 He took his time.

-She was loud and snazzy, but would only wear black-on beige or gray-on-darker-gray.
-She was the wishful, slightly unusual, imaginative type – his type.
+She was loud and snazzy.
+The wishful, imaginative, slightly unusual type – his type.
 The kind of girl that leaves her mind and bed unmade and men knowing loss for the rest of their lives.
-She was like a star exploding in the dark theatre, like young love – consumption.
+Like a star exploding in the dark theatre, like young love – consumption.
+He could smell the intensity from across the table.
+He could have smelled it from the other end of the Earth.

 “Not much, Mel.
 You tell me.”